 Pivot.
 I’ve been thinking a lot about this word these days.
 I love this word for several reasons, especially during this particular season of my life.
-But before I get into it, if you haven’t ever seen the Friends episode with Pivot, check out the video above.
+But before I get into it, if you haven’t ever seen the Friends episode with Pivot, check out the video below.
 You’re welcome.

 For me, this goes down in history as one of the best TV sitcom moments ever.
 I watched this again last night to relive the Pivot hilarity, and I just lost it.
 My wife too, who almost never laughs at anything I show her on the internet or in pop culture that I find funny.
 Even she laughed!
 Literally, every time I think about the word “Pivot”, this is what comes to mind first!